CFWM-FM

 CFWM-FM (99.9 MHz) is a commercial radio station in Winnipeg, Manitoba.
 It is owned by Bell Media and airs an adult hits format branded as Bounce 99.9.
-The studios and offices are at 1445 Pembina Highway, Winnipeg, with sister stations CKMM-FM and CFRW.
-The transmitter is on Road 54 Northeast, off McGillivrey Boulevard, near Oak Bluff.
+The studios and offices are at 1445 Pembina Highway, Winnipeg, with sister station CKMM-FM.
+The transmitter is on Road 54 Northeast, off McGillivray Boulevard, near Oak Bluff.

 History

 AM Radio

 The station signed on in 1928 as CJRW, at 600 AM.
 As with most early AM radio stations, it changed frequencies several times (see NARBA).
 It permanently settled at 630 in 1935 and adopted the call sign CKRC in 1943.
 The station was affiliated with the Canadian Broadcasting Corporation's Dominion Network from 1944 until the network dissolved in 1962.

 In 1993, CKRC was purchased by two of its employees, Sales Executive Terry O'Rourke and General Manager Bill Gorrie.
 They owned and ran the station for 3 years.